 - Use technology to keep office morale up - Use technology – try using instant group messaging and phone or video conversations, and stay connected with people through social media and video conferencing apps

 - Communicate - Stay in touch and talk regularly.
 Check-in often, even just to ask how people are doing and if you can help.
-Companies need to check in on their teams at home, and individuals need to check in with their colleagues, and for those who are struggling, share how you’re feeling; talking about any stress can really help
+Organisations need to check in on their teams at home, and individuals need to check in with their colleagues, and for those who are struggling, share how you’re feeling; talking about any stress can really help

 - Encourage people to work within the hours they should - If you see someone online out of hours, make sure they understand that they’re not expected to do that